czhang-fm/3SF-application/Readme.md

 ## Project Team

-How many people are working on this project?
+*How many people are working on this project?*

-Please list their names and roles for the project as well as how many hours per month will each person work on this project?
+*Please list their names and roles for the project as well as how many hours per month will each person work on this project?*

+-- PI: Chenyi Zhang (senior lecturer at University of Canterbury, New Zealand: https://profiles.canterbury.ac.nz/Chenyi-Zhang, https://scholar.google.com/citations?user=0W4CUDoAAAAJ&hl=en)

+-- CoPI: Thanh Hai Tran (Independent researcher, Australia)

+-- Xilong Zhuo (PhD student at the University of Canterbury, New Zealand)

+-- Ming Li (PhD student at Jinan University, visiting student at the University of Canterbury, New Zealand)

 ## Background

-Give us a bit of info and include relevant links, if available!
-Please provide other projects or research papers (ideally public and/or open source), engagements or other types of proof that your team has the necessary experience to undertake the project you are applying for.
+*Give us a bit of info and include relevant links, if available!
+Please provide other projects or research papers (ideally public and/or open source), engagements or other types of proof that your team has the necessary experience to undertake the project you are applying for.*

-Any links for us to review?
-E.g. research papers, blog posts, etc.
+*Any links for us to review?
+E.g. research papers, blog posts, etc.*

 ## Methodology